Andy @ Langold Lake

 He was the youngest ever Young Ornithologists Club (YOC) leader and ran a very successful group in Sheffield for seven years.
 In the mid 1980's he was active in protecting Goshawks in the Peak District, as well as assisting RSPB staff with the development, trials & installation of nest intruder detection equipment.
 He also spent a summer season as a Species Protection Warden for the National Trust, providing 24 hour cover on (then) rare nesting Peregrines in the Peak District.

 Andy was made redundant from BirdGuides at the end of March 2011.
 He went self employed 3 days later, using his skills and experience from more than 30 years in the birding scene, plus his professional skills from a wide experience base.
-Currently Andy is taking on contract bird survey work and is putting in many hours surveying sites in Yorkshire, Lincolnshire and further afield, using BBS/ CBC methods, as well as Vantage Point counts.
-In 2016 Andy began work for the Peak District Park Authority, so hopes to explore the Peak District more, splitting his time between home, Bakewell and Chesterfield.
+Andy undertook contract bird survey work and put in many hours surveying sites in Yorkshire, Lincolnshire and further afield, using BBS/ CBC methods, as well as Vantage Point counts.
+In 2016 Andy began work for the Peak District National Park Authority, so hopes to explore the Peak District more, splitting his time between home and Bakewell.